-- -LT (Left Side): (Used to identify procedure performed on the left side of the body.)
+LT (Left Side): (Used to identify procedure performed on the left side of the body.)
 Add modifier -LT to the usual procedure code number.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.
 One claim line should be billed.)

-(Use modifier -50 when both sides done at same session.) - -RT (Right Side): (Used to identify procedures performed on the right side of the body.)
+-RT (Right Side): (Used to identify procedures performed on the right side of the body.)
 Add modifier -RT to the usual procedure code number.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.
 One claim line should be billed.)

-(Use modifier -50 when both sides done at same session.) - -50 (Bilateral Surgical Procedure): Unless otherwise identified in the listings, bilateral procedures that are performed at the same session should be identified by the appropriate five digit code describing the first procedure.
-The second (bilateral) procedure is identified by adding modifier -50 to the procedure number.
+-50 (Bilateral Procedure): Unless otherwise identified in the listings, bilateral procedures that are performed at the same session should be identified by the appropriate procedure code describing the first procedure.
+To indicate a bilateral procedure was done add modifier -50 to the procedure number.
 (Reimbursement will not exceed 150% of the maximum State Medical Fee Schedule amount.
 One claim line is to be billed.
 Amount billed should reflect total amount due.)